-10 great activities that allow students to tap into their senses so that they may later apply what they learned to their role in a play or performance.
+10 sensory activities that allow students to tap into their senses so that they may later apply what they learned to their role in a play or performance.

 Utilizing the five senses can dramatically improve student’s abilities to portray believable characters.
 Here are ten fantastic games that help students become more aware of their senses and the importance of incorporating this element into their acting.